cklugow/EBSI-VECTOR-Task-3.3/poa-odi-verification/rfc01_poa-odi-verification_embedded-odi-vc.md

 ## Credential schemas

 ### ODI
-Issued by a Business Registry (EBSI RTAO/TAO) issuer to a specific Company (EBSI TI).
+Issued by a Business Registry (EBSI RTAO/TAO) issuer to a specific Company.
+The company can be the owner of an enterprise or a personal wallet.
 The subject contains the company DID.

 Schema:
 https://api-pilot.ebsi.eu/trusted-schemas-registry/v3/schemas/zFMNrfecxyCEaLgpusf9CP5aq651BpWUV4BM9x8KXxzNY

 ### PoA
-Issued by a Company (EBSI TI) to a natural person.
+Issued by a Company to a natural person.
 The subject contains natural person's DID (did:key).

 Schema:
 https://api-pilot.ebsi.eu/trusted-schemas-registry/v2/schemas/z2sbTT23X2zfsdMCPFMC7GiUwyHE91Lg9BpeEA5uqtT9s

-## Embedding ODI as VP
+## Embedding ODI VC

 PoA schema extends the base [EBSI Attestation schema](https://api-pilot.ebsi.eu/trusted-schemas-registry/v2/schemas/0xeb6d8131264327f3cbc5ddba9c69cb9afd34732b3b787e4b3e3507a25d3079e9) which defines the `evidence` property (see the [VC DM specification](https://www.w3.org/TR/vc-data-model-2.0/#evidence) for more details).
 This field will be used to embed a Verifiable
-Presentation of the ODI credential.
+Attestation of the ODI credential.

 ### Prerequisites